SamrithSehgal/UCSCNutrition/README.md

 # CampusPlates

 A full-stack nutrition tracking app built for UC Santa Cruz students.
-Browse real-time dining hall menus, log meals, and track macro/micronutrient intake against personalized goals — all from your phone.
+Browse real-time dining hall menus, log meals, and track macro/micronutrient intake against personalized goals.

 Built with **React Native (Expo)** on the frontend and **FastAPI + PostgreSQL** on the backend.
 Menu data is scraped daily from UCSC's official nutrition site across all 14 campus dining locations.